Mayerch1/RemindmeBot/legal/privacy.md

 __**Midterm User Data**__
-Whenever a reminder is created, the bot stores all information in a database, required to deliver the reminder.
+Whenever a reminder is created, the bot stores all information required to deliver the reminder in a database.
-These information are only used to deliver the reminder as and will be completely once the reminder elapsed or has no future ocurrences (whichever is later).
+These information are only used to deliver the reminder and will be deleted once the reminder elapsed or has no future occurrences (whichever is later).

 __**Long Term User Data**__